Is Oman safe to visit? This is probably one of your main concerns if you are considering travelling to Oman.

 However, if you do not publicise that you are partners, you should not run into any trouble.
 That being said, it is entirely your choice if you feel comfortable travelling in a country that criminalises this.

 Crime in Oman

 Murder and rape are basically unheard of in Oman.
 Even petty thefts are rare.
-In April this year, Omani officials confirmed that the national crime rate had dropped for the fourth consecutive year.
+In April 2019, Omani officials confirmed that the national crime rate had dropped for the fourth consecutive year.